 - Jerk-less starting and stopping of induction motor

-The speed of an induction motor is proportional to the frequency and numbers of poles.
+The speed of an induction motor is proportional to the frequency and number of poles.
 We can calculate the speed of an induction motor using the following formula.

 The flux of the motor is proportional to the ratio of voltage and frequency.
-Therefore, for maintaining the constant flux in the motor along with speed control, the VFD maintain the V/f ratio constant.
+Therefore, for maintaining the constant flux in the motor along with speed control, the VFD maintains the V/f ratio constant.
 The PWM inverter maintains the V/f ratio constant by simultaneously increasing or decreasing the frequency and voltage.
-Whereas, the soft starter does not maintain the constant V/f ratio and flux in the motor is not constant.
-This is one of the major difference between soft starter and VFD.
+Whereas the soft starter does not maintain the constant V/f ratio, and flux in the motor is not constant.
+This is one of the major differences between soft starter and VFD.

 The VFD has three major sections.

 The converter or rectifier section has six diodes.
 The diodes rectify the AC voltage into DC voltage.
 The magnitude of the DC voltage is;